 - Keeping Open Space Open - Open space and natural features are community assets that are preserved through good planning and design.
 Developers can preserve these features through optimizing site developments.

 The American Planning Association's Policy Guide on Smart Growth endorses these principles and guides its members to utilize smart growth principles in the planning process.
-APA also has a number of publications geared towards helping communities that want to revise state statutes and local ordinances to promote smart growth principles.
+APA also has a number of publications geared towards helping communities that want to revise state statutes.

 APA is a member of the Smart Growth Network, a coalition of government agencies and nonprofit organizations dedicated to advancing smart growth.
 Other agencies and organizations participating in the network include the State of Maryland, the U.S. Environmental Protection Agency, the National Association of Realtors, and the Local Initiatives Support Corporation.